QuBenhao/LeetCode/problems/problems_3612/problem.md

 # 3612.
-Process String with Special Operations I
+Process String with Special Operations I [Rating: 1185.97]

 <p>You are given a string <code>s</code> consisting of lowercase English letters and the special characters: <code>*</code>, <code>#</code>, and <code>%</code>.</p>